igorskyflyer/commoji/README.md

 <br>

-Here are some examples of `object`s when writing commit messages that adhere to Commoji's conventions.
+Here are some examples of `object`s when writing commit messages that adhere to `Commoji`'s conventions.

 <div align="center">